Continually Updated Clinical Reference

 Diabetes mellitus

-Many cutaneous disorders are associated with diabetes mellitus, including necrobiosis lipoidica diabeticorum, eruptive xanthomas, and diabetic dermopathy.
-Other characteristic dermatologic manifestations include scleredema, acanthosis nigricans, Kyrle disease, and cutaneous changes related to pruritus.
-A recent study suggests that of these cutaneous findings, diabetic dermopathy correlates best with internal involvement, including retinopathy, neuropathy, and nephropathy.
+Many cutaneous disorders are associated with diabetes mellitus, [2, 3, 4] including necrobiosis lipoidica diabeticorum, eruptive xanthomas, and diabetic dermopathy.
+Other characteristic dermatologic manifestations include scleredema, acanthosis nigricans, Kyrle disease (see the following image), [5] and cutaneous changes related to pruritus.
+One study suggested that of these cutaneous findings, diabetic dermopathy correlates best with internal involvement, including retinopathy, neuropathy, and nephropathy.

 Lupus erythematosus

-Lupus erythematosus may be classified into 3 subsets including chronic cutaneous lupus erythematosus (CCLE), subacute cutaneous lupus erythematosus (SCLE), and SLE.
+Lupus erythematosus may be classified into 3 subsets including:

 CCLE may be a devastating and disfiguring cutaneous disease, but significant systemic involvement occurs in less than 5-10% of patients.
 A higher percentage of patients with SCLE have systemic involvement, but severe renal disease is uncommon.
 Mucocutaneous abnormalities occur in 85% of patients with SLE and may involve the skin, hair, or mucous membranes.
 Renal disease occurs in 50-100% of patients with SLE and ranges from mildly abnormal findings in urinalysis to rapidly progressive and fulminant renal failure.
 Anti–double-stranded DNA (dsDNA) is a laboratory marker for patients with SLE at increased risk of developing renal disease.
 In contrast, patients with SCLE without renal disease more frequently have detectable anti-Ro/SSA and anti-La/SSB antibodies.